spacefall/stalewall-api/README.md

  - Bing's image of the day
  - Chromecast screensaver
  - Windows Spotlight

+## Usage
+You can find the api at https://stalewall.vercel.app/api.
+You can find the supported queries below.
+A chromecast home-like demo is also available at https://stalewall.vercel.app/demo

 ## Api queries

- #### Bing
- - `bMkt`: Uses specified market instead of a random one
- - `bRes`: Uses specified photo resolution instead of using `UHD`
- - `bQlt`: Uses specified photo quality instead of `100`

- #### Spotlight
- - `sLocale`: Uses specified locale instead of a random one
- - `sPortrait`: If present, pictures are going to be in portrait instead of landscape

-#### Common
-- `res`: Tries to resize picture to requested resolution, while keeping aspect ratio.
-It must be written like this: `width`x`height`, e.g. `1920x1080`.
-This query is valid only for bing and chromecast and only if the `raw` query isn't specified.
+- `res`: Asks the api to resize the picture to the requested resolution, while keeping aspect ratio (if possible).
+Supported on: Bing and Chromecast
+Usage: `?res=1920x1080`
-- `crop`: Crops the image from the center, requires `res`, is disabled when `raw` or `scrop` are specified.
-Works with chromecast and bing.
+- `crop`: Asks the api to crop the image to the requested resolution, requires `res`.
+Supported on: Bing and Chromecast
+Usage: `?res=1920x1080&crop`
-- `scrop`: Aka smart crop, crops using an algorithm that finds the interesting part of the image, requires `res`, is disabled when `raw` is specified.
-Works with chromecast and bing.
+- `scrop`: Asks the api to crop the image to the requested resolution, using an algorithm to keep the best part of the in the frame, requires `res` and has priority over crop.
+Supported on: Bing and Chromecast
+Usage: `?res=1920x1080&scrop`
+- `mkt`: Changes the market provided to the apis.
+Supported on: Bing and Spotlight
+Usage: `?mkt=en-US`
+- `bRes`: Asks the bing api to provide an image with the specific resolution requested, this is different from using `res`, as that downscales the "raw" photo in real time.
+Supported on: Bing
+Usage: `?bRes=1920x1080`
+- `bQlt`: Asks the bing api to return a photo more or less compressed.
+0 (min) = most compressed, 100 (max) = least compressed
+Supported on: Bing
+Usage: `?bQlt=100
+- `portrait`: Forces the Spotlight provider to return a portrait photo
+Supported on: Spotlight
+Usage: `?mkt=en-US`  `